Nurturing the Spiritual Life of Leaders

 I have worked with the model for many years, interpreting it through a Christian perspective, and extending its application to a wide variety of leaders through my own PhD research.
 My personal journey has led to the Christian Development Model (CDM).
 Simple but profound, the CDM creates space for people to slow down, opens time for reflection, and enables transformational moments of inspiration to emerge.

-Working with a model in any of its forms helps individuals to clarify how their spiritual orientation impacts their leadership in specific and particular contexts.
-This is a vital sign of health in organisational life – recognising, understanding, and experiencing the spiritual dimension is therefore critical for all of us.
+Working with the model in any of its forms helps individuals to clarify how their spiritual orientation impacts their leadership in specific and particular contexts.
+This is a vital sign of health in organisational life - recognising, understanding and experiencing the spiritual dimension is therefore critical for all of us.

 Central inspiration